 If other public service authorities have been identified, the officer will get in touch with them and ask if they can contribute to this process.

-We will let you know with 30 working days if the outcome you have requested can be delivered.
-That increases to 45 working days if there are other public service authorities involved.
+We will let you know within 30 working days if the outcome you have requested can be delivered.
+The deadline increases to 45 working days if there are other public service authorities involved.

 3. Request is approved